 The pubs are not only friendly but offer some tantalising fayre to whet the appetite.
 A tremendous community spirit can be found in Hawkshead Village one that will keep you coming back for more, time and time again.

 The well known and much loved Tarn Hows is a lovely walk from Hawkshead, and is a great place for a picnic, with its scenic backdrop of Coniston Old Man, around to the Langdales and the Fairfield Horseshoe.
-Left to National Trust by Beatrix Potter there is a reasonably level circular path suitable for pushchairs and wheel chairs with assistance.
+It was left to the National Trust by Beatrix Potter, there is a reasonably level circular path suitable for pushchairs and wheel chairs with assistance.